wkumari/draft-wkumari-opsawg-sdi/README.md

    retrieve the associated certificate.
-It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store / cache the certificate.
-This means that there is not a hard requirement on the uptime / reachability of the certificate publication server.
+It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store / cache the